reMarkable 2 Review for Professional Use

 3 - Is the reMarkable 2 Worth It?

-In my opinion, it’s worth it if you’re looking for a device that helps you stay focused on what you’re doing, that does "one" thing and does it perfectly.
-Yes, it’s a bit pricey at €300, and from time to time there are discounts, but if you can afford it and you already use pen and paper regularly, you’ll get a lot out of it.
+In my opinion, yes, it's worth it if what you're looking for is a device that lets you stay focused on what you're doing, that does "one" thing and does it excellently.
+Yes, it's a bit expensive, 300€, and sometimes you can find discounts, but if you can afford it and already use pen and paper on a regular basis, you'll get a lot out of it.

-Here you can find a €40 DISCOUNT on the purchase of the remarkable 2
+Here you can find a 40€ DISCOUNT on the purchase of the reMarkable 2

 3.1 - Is the reMarkable 2 Connect Subscription Worth It?

-From my point of view and for how I use it, the price of the Connect subscription seems very high to me. €6 a month is crazy – I could understand €1 or €2 but more than that, no way.
-Even €2 seems expensive to me, honestly.
-For me, everything offered by the Connect plan is nice to have, but not essential.
+From my point of view, and for how I use it, the price of the Connect subscription is way too high.
+6€ per month is crazy, I could understand 1 or 2€, but more than that?
+No way.
+Honestly, even 2€ seems expensive.
+For me, everything included in the Connect plan are nice additions, but they're not essential.

 This post was translated from Spanish.
 You can see the original one here.